jjfrost/pg-af-agents-lab/readme.md

+# LAB515: Build an Agentic App with PostgreSQL, GraphRAG, and Agent Framework

 ## Overview

 This lab guides you through developing an agent-driven, Retrieval-Augmented Generation (RAG) application that explores U.S. Case Law data.
 You'll learn how to combine PostgreSQL's powerful database capabilities with AI techniques to create a legal research assistant capable of providing accurate and contextually relevant answers.